PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: The Proposed Method

-Before unrolled decomposition, we pre-suppress acquisition-induced nuisance at the feature level.
+Before unrolled decomposition, we suppress acquisition-induced nuisance at the feature level.
 Illumination and atmospheric variations primarily affect the low-frequency envelope of feature maps, while genuine structural changes manifest across multiple frequency bands.
-Given encoder features $F_t^{(l)}$ at stage $l$ ($l \in \{2,3,4\}$), we apply a single-level 2D discrete wavelet transform (DWT) with Haar wavelets:
+Given encoder features $F_t^{(l)}$ at stage $l$ ($l \in \{2,3,4\}$), we apply a single-level 2D discrete wavelet transform (DWT) with Haar wavelets.
+Let $\mathcal{B}=\{\mathrm{LL},\mathrm{LH},\mathrm{HL},\mathrm{HH}\}$ denote the four subbands:

-Index $t$ refers to temporal branch and $l$ to encoder stage; $A$ denotes the low-frequency approximation (LL), while $H,V,D$ are horizontal (LH), vertical (HL), and diagonal (HH) detail subbands.
-For each subband $S \in \{A, H, V, D\}$, we compute branch-wise cross-temporal residuals and suppress them via learnable $1{\times}1$ projections:
+Here, $t$ indexes the temporal branch, $l$ indexes the encoder stage, and $\mathrm{LL}$ denotes the low-frequency approximation; the other elements of $\mathcal B$ denote the three detail subbands.
+For each $b\in\mathcal{B}$, we compute branch-wise cross-temporal residuals and suppress them by

-After alignment, $\hat{S}_t^{(l)}$ is the corrected subband feature; $\eta_S$ controls suppression strength, and $\Psi_S$ is a learnable $1{\times}1$ projection for subband $S$.
-The low-frequency subband $A$ receives stronger suppression (with $\eta_A$ initialized higher), while detail subbands use milder corrections to preserve structural edges.
+After alignment, $\hat{S}_{t,b}^{(l)}$ is the corrected subband feature, $\eta_b$ controls the suppression strength, and $\Psi_b$ is a learnable $1{\times}1$ projection for subband $b$.
+The low-frequency subband $\mathrm{LL}$ receives stronger initial suppression, while the detail subbands use milder corrections to preserve structural edges.
 The aligned subbands are reconstructed via the inverse DWT:

 This gives $\hat{F}_t^{(l)}$, the reconstructed and nuisance-suppressed feature map at stage $l$.
 The cleaned features $\hat{F}_t^{(l)}$ replace $F_t^{(l)}$ before the difference operator $\Delta$.
-WSSM adds negligible overhead (four $1{\times}1$ convs per stage) and is applied at stages 2--4 of the Siamese encoder in all experiments.
+WSSM adds limited overhead (four $1{\times}1$ convolutions per stage) and is applied at stages 2--4 of the Siamese encoder in all experiments.